1 Star2 Stars3 Stars4 Stars5 Stars Vote Average: 4.56 Stars!

 “Faithful?
 Tell it to Julian the Apostate.”

 McInerny calls Father Jenkins’ invitation to Obama worse than the “usual effort of the university to get into warm contact with the power figures of the day.
-It is an unequivocal abandonment of any pretense at being a university.”
+It is an unequivocal abandonment of any pretense at being a Catholic university.”

-An honorary degree, writes author George Weigel, is a statement that here is a man we should admire and emulate.
-But how can a university say that about a man who means to appoint Supreme Court justices who will keep constitutional and legal the systematic slaughter of the unborn that has taken 50 million lives in 35 years?
+An honorary degree, writes Catholic author George Weigel, is a statement that here is a man we should admire and emulate.
+But how can a Catholic university say that about a man who means to appoint Supreme Court justices who will keep constitutional and legal the systematic slaughter of the unborn that has taken 50 million lives in 35 years?

 Can Father Jenkins not see the contradiction here that renders Notre Dame a morally incoherent institution?